ArcanaFramework/arcana/docs/source/getting_started.rst

 (see `LICENCE <https://raw.githubusercontent.com/Australian-Imaging-Service/arcana/master/LICENSE>`_).
 Non-commercial usage is permitted freely on the condition that Arcana is appropriately acknowledged in related publications.
-Commercial usage is encouraged, but consent from the authors for particular use cases must be granted first (see `AUTHORS <https://raw.githubusercontent.com/Australian-Imaging-Service/arcana/master/AUTHORS>`_).
+Commercial usage is encouraged, but permission from the authors for specific uses must be granted first (see `AUTHORS <https://raw.githubusercontent.com/Australian-Imaging-Service/arcana/master/AUTHORS>`_).